KingCollege/LabProject_DavidAndMandu/README.md

+Software Engineering Group Project: Lab Project

-Lab Project 2018 - David & Mandu
+By David Mahgerefteh and Mandu Shi

+Please note, loginPage.php will be renamed to index.php so that it will be compatible with AWARDSPACE.
+The domain version will be in a folder called domainVersion.